okjuan/virtual.book/reviews/_posts/2020-02-10-stop-being-reasonable.md

 title: Stop Being Reasonable (2019)
 subsubtitle: by Eleanor Gordon-Smith
 permalink: /stop-being-reasonable
-tags: books reasoning beliefs persuasion relationships
+tags: reviews books reasoning beliefs persuasion relationships
-category: reviews

 ---

 Thoughtful and witty, infusing some ideas about the philosophy of knowledge into real, human struggles and situations.